surajsharan/Rshiny-Snippets/README.md

 # RShiny Snippets
 Shiny snippets for improving apps and solving common problems

 This document contains a collection of various Shiny snippets that people often face problems in.
-Each folder contains a complete functional Shiny app that demonstrates how to perform a non trivial task in Shiny.
+Each folder contains a complete functional Shiny app that demonstrates how to perform some non trivial tasks in Shiny.

 ### Table of contents ###